troydaniels/troydaniels.github.io/_posts/2017-10-10-learn-you-a-haskell-for-great-good-p2.markdown

 encode :: Eq b => [b] -> [(Int, b)]
 encode (xs) = [(length x, head x) | x <- pack xs]
 {% endhighlight %}

+Having made it through question nine, however, this problem is conceptually easier to solve.
+A new feature here in the list comprehensions, but it's pretty close to a set definition in maths, so it's not too bad really.

+And that's it!
+First ten down - only took 7 months.
+I'll ensure to get through the next ten more hastily next time.